tjs1989/tony-imburse-tech-test/README.md

 ## Implementation Notes

 ### Foreword
 Given my previous Java experience, I have brushed up on my Java to use Cucumber JVM.
-I prefer Gradle to Maven hence I chose to use it.
+I prefer Gradle to Maven and I have more experience using it, which is why it is in use here.
 I have not used Java in anger since the summer of 2020, so I may be a little rusty in the code.

 From previous experience I know that the official documentation on how to use Cucumber JVM with Gradle is not the best in comparison to using Maven.